pranavsrinivas29/Gradient-Descent-Methods-Analysis/readme.md

 | **Adagrad**    | Adapts learning rate per parameter based on historical gradient accumulation.
 Can decay too quickly.
 | **Rprop**      | Resilient backpropagation – uses only the sign of gradient, not its magnitude.
 Not ideal for minibatches.

-For detailed theoretical information, please do read my related blog on this.
+For detailed theoretical information, please do read my related blog on Medium [Understanding Backpropagation and Its Variants](https://medium.com/@pranav10srinivas/understanding-backpropagation-and-its-variants-1b29ec180f59)

 ---

 ## ⚙️ Training Setup